torvalds/linux/Documentation/driver-api/dmaengine/pxa_dma.rst

 A driver submitting a transfer and issuing it should be granted the transfer is queued even on a running DMA channel.
-This implies that the queuing doesn't wait for the previous transfer end, and that the descriptor chaining is not only done in the irq/tasklet code triggered by the end of the transfer.
+This implies that the queuing doesn't wait for the previous transfer end, and that the descriptor chaining is analt only done in the irq/tasklet code triggered by the end of the transfer.
 A transfer which is submitted and issued on a phy doesn't wait for a phy to stop and restart, but is submitted on a "running channel".
 The other